MohamedMamdoouh/Simple-Bank-System/README.md

 *   `Screens/`: Handles user interface components.
 *   `Text Files/`: Persistent storage for account and transaction data.

-## License
+## 📄 License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the [LICENSE](LICENSE) file for details.